 Here's photographic proof for context:

 However, after interviewing several dermatologists and estheticians about ways to treat my dark spots, I was introduced to acids.
 Sure, they sound scary, but acids are actually a delight for my skin.
 I've found an entire skincare routine that's jump-started my glow-up, brightened my complexion, provided ample moisture, and faded my dark spots.
 But acids, specifically hyaluronic acid, have been the hero ingredient, hands down.

 You might ask, what is hyaluronic acid and what does it even do for your skin?
 Well, a lot.
 Ted Lain, MD, told Byrdie that hyaluronic acid is actually naturally produced in our skin's compound.
-In fact, one gram of hyaluronic acid can hold up to six liters of water.
 "Hyaluronic acid (HA) is an extremely versatile compound found in nearly all tissues of the body," says Lain.
 "It is an important component of the matrix of the dermis and plays an important role in cell interactions.
-In skin, the natural regeneration of cells and dermal fibroblasts properties are directly dependent on the concentration of hyaluronic acid.
+In skin, the natural regeneration of cells and dermal fibroblasts properties are directly dependent on the concentration of hyaluronic acid."
 In other words, it's what keeps our skin's wheels turning.

 Hyaluronic acid does so much.
 It boosts hydration, smoothes fine lines and wrinkles, repairs your skin's tissue, and, in my particular case, kicks dark spots' behinds.
 These are my holy-grail hyaluronic acid products, along with my favorite salicylic acid and glycolic acid products, listed in the order in which I use them in my skincare regimen.